EFT strings and dualities in 4d $\mathcal{N}=1$: Heterotic compactifications

 Consider a trajectory parameterized by $s^j=\alpha s^i$ with $s^i\rightarrow \infty$, up to subleading terms, with $\alpha\to 0,\,\infty$ corresponding to $s^i\gg s^j$ and $s^j\gg s^i$, respectively.
 If $\alpha$ is finite, both saxions grow at the same parametric rate and the trajectory will lie in the interface between the two growth sectors.
 Notice that the trajectories that differ by a finite value of $\alpha$ share the same asymptotic unit tangent vector, so the direction is the same.
 We can then regard the coefficient $\alpha$ as an \textbf{impact parameter} of our trajectory.
 As we vary $\alpha$, the $\zeta$-vectors of the towers may change in such a way that the tower polytope of one growth sector gets continuously\footnote{This is necessary to guarantee that the light states do not suddenly disappear from the spectrum when moving in a perturbative corner of the moduli space, and it is realized in all examples studied in this paper.} deformed into the tower polytope of the other growth sector.
 In all examples considered, this deformation occurs in a very particular way: the sliding of the $\zeta$-vectors occurs such that the projection of $\zeta$ over the tangent vector of the asymptotic trajectory remains constant.
 In other words, when comparing parallel trajectories differing in the impact parameter, only the component of $\zeta$ that is \emph{perpendicular} to the trajectory may vary, as explained in Appendix B of \cite{Etheredge:2024tok}.
 This implies that the exponential rate of the tower along trajectories differing by the value of $\alpha$ is the same, so that the exponential rate only depends on the direction of the asymptotic infinite distance limit and not on the impact parameter.
 Therefore, as we vary the direction of the infinite distance limit, the continuous sliding of the towers is actually seen as a discrete \emph{jumping} of the vectors, as first described in \cite{Etheredge:2023odp}.

 The same behavior occurs along the interface between growth sectors with different tower content.
 As we vary $\alpha$, the towers which are only present at one of the two growth sectors can start \emph{sliding} out (in) from (to) infinity, perpendicular to the growth sectors interface (where our trajectory is contained).
 The exponential decay rate, given by the projection $\lambda=\vec{\zeta}\cdot\hat T$ where $\hat T$ is the tangent vector of the trajectory, remains constant as we vary the impact parameter.
 However, as we take the strict limit $\alpha\to 0,\, \infty$, which corresponds to slightly varying the direction of the trajectory and entering the new growth sector, $|\vec\zeta|$ formally diverges and such tower is no longer present in the new duality frame.
+Less dramatically, it can occur that individual $\zeta$ vectors slide a finite distance between their original position to that of another vector.
+This is what occurs for the KK modes associated to decompactifications of submanifolds $\mathcal{C}\subseteq \mathcal{D}$.
+While in some growth sector $\mathcal{C}$ might grow much faster than the overall $\mathcal{D}$, and thus we have different $\vec{\zeta}_{\rm KK,\mathcal{C}}$ and $\vec{\zeta}_{\rm KK,\mathcal{D}}$, when moving into another growth sector this might no longer be the case, such that $\mathcal{C}$ and $\mathcal{D}$ scale in the same way.
+This results in the sliding $\vec{\zeta}_{\rm KK,\mathcal{C}}\to\vec{\zeta}_{\rm KK,\mathcal{D}}$.